 The reporting currency for our financial statements is the U.S. dollar.
 We have substantial assets, liabilities, revenues and costs denominated in currencies other than U.S. dollars.
 To prepare our Consolidated Financial Statements, we must translate those assets, liabilities, revenues and expenses into U.S. dollars at then-applicable exchange rates.
 Consequently, increases and decreases in the value of the U.S. dollar versus other currencies will affect the amount of these items in our Consolidated Financial Statements, even if their value has not changed in their original currency.
 These translations could result in significant changes to our results of operations from period to period.
-Prior to intersegment eliminations, 63% of our revenues related to operations in foreign territories for the fiscal year ended September 30, 2014.
+Prior to intersegment eliminations, 61% of our revenues related to operations in foreign territories for the fiscal year ended September 30, 2015.
 From time to time, we enter into foreign exchange contracts to hedge the risk of unfavorable foreign currency exchange rate movements.
-As of September 30, 2014, we have hedged a portion of our material foreign currency exposures related to royalty payments remitted between our foreign affiliates and our U.S. affiliates through the end of the current fiscal year.
+During the current fiscal year, we have hedged a portion of our material foreign currency exposures related to royalty payments remitted between our foreign affiliates and our U.S. affiliates.